 - 1) Computer: A device which performs logical operations and processes data.
 For the purposes of this specification, computers include both stationary and portable units, including Desktop Computers, Integrated Desktop Computers, Notebook Computers, Small-Scale Servers, Thin Clients, and Workstations.
 Although computers are capable of using input devices and displays, such devices are not required to be included with the computer upon shipment.
-Computers are composed of, at a minimum: - A central processing unit (CPU) to perform operations.
+Computers are composed of, at a minimum: - a) A central processing unit (CPU) to perform operations.
 If no CPU is present, then the device must function as a client gateway to a server which acts as a computational CPU; - b) User input devices such as a keyboard, mouse, or touchpad; and - c) An Integrated Display screen and/or the ability to support an external display screen to output information. - 2) Desktop Computer: A computer whose main unit is designed to be located in a permanent location, often on a desk or on the floor.
 Desktop computers are not designed for portability and are designed for use with an external display, keyboard, and mouse.
-Desktop computers are intended for a broad range of home and office applications, including point of sale applications. - a) Integrated Desktop Computer: A Desktop Computer in which the computing hardware and display are integrated into a single housing, and which is connected to ac mains power through a single cable.
-Integrated Desktop Computers come in one of two possible forms: (1) a system where the display and computer are physically combined into a single unit; or (2) a system packaged as a single system where the display is separate but is connected to the main chassis by a dc power cord and both the computer and display are powered from a single power supply.
-As a subset of Desktop Computers, Integrated Desktop Computers are typically designed to provide similar functionality as Desktop systems. - 3) Notebook Computer: A computer designed specifically for portability and to be operated for extended periods of time both with and without a direct connection to an ac mains power source.
-Notebook Computers include an Integrated Display, a non-detachable, mechanical keyboard (using physical, moveable keys), and pointing device.
+Desktop computers are intended for a broad range of home and office applications, including point of sale applications. - a) Integrated Desktop Computer: A Desktop Computer in which the computing hardware and display are integrated into a single housing, which is typically connected to ac mains power through a single cable.
+Integrated Desktop Computers are permitted to operate with a battery without a direct connection to ac main power source for limited relocation purposes.
+Integrated Desktop Computers come in one of two possible forms: (1) a system where the display and computer are physically combined into a single unit which does not resemble a clam shell form factor; or (2) a system packaged as a single system where the display is separate but is connected to the main chassis by a dc power cord and both the computer and display are powered from a single power supply.
+As a subset of Desktop Computers, Integrated Desktop Computers are typically designed to provide similar functionality as Desktop systems.